Jim Smith (business executive): Career

 Early in his career Smith worked as a journalist for small newspapers such as the Carlisle Mercury, where he was both a reporter and an editor.
-He was serving as the managing editor of the Charleston Daily Mail when it was acquired by Thomson Newspapers in 1987, at which point Smith joined the Thomson newspaper group.
+He was the managing editor of the Charleston Daily Mail when it was acquired by Thomson Newspapers in 1987, at which point Smith joined the Thomson newspaper group.
 He initially held several staff and operating positions, after which he was made responsible for Thomson Newspapers' operations in North America.
-According to Reuters, while he served as the head of the unit in the United States, Thomson Newspapers became "one of the first media companies to shift away from the declining newspaper business to focus on electronic publishing."
+According to Reuters, while he was the head of the unit in the United States, Thomson Newspapers became "one of the first media companies to shift away from the declining newspaper business to focus on electronic publishing."

 After the company sold its newspaper business in 2000, Smith moved to the Thomson Corporation's professional publishing side.
 With responsibility for "a number of businesses serving the legal, regulatory and academic markets," in December 2001 he became Thomson's executive vice president of human resources and administration.
 He then became the company's executive VP of development and corporate affairs in January 2002, and in April 2005 he was appointed president and chief executive officer (CEO) of Thomson Corporation's academic publishing division.
-Smith subsequently served as Thomson's chief operating officer (COO).
+Smith subsequently was Thomson's chief operating officer (COO).